Allopurinol

 How long is the treatment continued?

-Treatment with allopurinol may be continued indefinitely as long as it is effective and as long as no serious side effects occur.
+Treatment with allopurinol may be continued as long as it is effective and that no serious side effects occur.

 If you stop allopurinol treatment there is a high risk that your gout may recur.
 It is very important not to stop your treatment unless advised by your doctor or unless side effects develop.